inaccessible (non-handicapped) bathroom

 7) Shower design from…heck

-There was only one grab bar in the shower.
+Once you’ve done it, though, more problems: Only one grab bar in the shower.
 The adjustable shower head rail LOOKED like a grab bar, but wasn’t stable enough to hold anything.

 Soap dish and shower head were in awkward spots, too.
-I had to work hard to get the spray to land in the vicinity of my body, all the while sliding up and down on the grab bar, trying to keep from crashing to the floor.
+I had to work hard to get the spray to land in the vicinity of my body, all the while sliding up and down the damn grab bar, trying to keep from crashing to the floor.

 Tonight I’ll ask the hotel manager if I can borrow a shower bench.
-Sigh.

 This IS the remodel

 She blushed.
-“Uhm…well, this IS the remodel.”
+“Uhm…well, this IS the remodel.
+We just completed it.”

 ‘* i.e., you’re in a wheelchair